 The switch

-conditional is a control structure in JavaScript that allows you to execute different blocks of code depending on the value of a variable or expression.
+conditional is a control structure in JavaScript that allows executing different blocks of code based on the value of a variable or expression.

 Sometimes it is used as a cleaner and more readable alternative to a series of nested if-else

 statements.
-However, many people (myself included) believe that instead of improving readability, it usually worsens it.
+However, many people (myself included) believe that instead of improving readability, it often worsens it.

 If you want to learn more about the SWITCH conditional